-In the late 1880s, Rosedale, Washington was being settled by many homesteading families.
+In the late 1880s, Rosedale, Washington, was being settled by many homesteading families.
 Today you are at the former homestead of the Sehmel family.
 The Sehmel family homesteaded the land here for over 110 years and was instrumental in the development of Rosedale.
 Their story that follows is representative of the many pioneers who came to the homestead in Rosedale.

-WLC Henry Sehmel was born in Munden, Germany on February 2, 1857.
+WLC Henry Sehmel was born in Munden, Germany, on February 2, 1857.
 At the age of 24, he left his home to seek his fortune in America.
 Two years after arriving, Henry was in California when he received word from his older brother, Charles, about homesteading in Rosedale and beautiful Puget Sound.
 Henry soon boarded a steamer in San Francisco and headed for Puget Sound.
 Upon arriving in Rosedale, Henry filed homestead papers.
-The Homestead Act of 1862 offered to any head of household over 21 years old, 160 acres of “free land” provided they live on the land, build a home, and farm the land for five years.
+The Homestead Act of 1862 offered to any head of household over 21 years old 160 acres of “free land” provided they live on the land, build a home, and farm the land for five years.
 The only financial cost was an $18 filing fee.
 In 1891 after five years of hard work and sacrifice, Henry received a deed to the property signed by President Benjamin Harrison.

 Henry and brother Charles encouraged their brother, Albert, to emigrate from Germany to homestead with them.
 Together, the three brothers owned over 520 adjacent acres in North Rosedale.

-Charles’ wife, Johanna, introduced Henry to Dora Gummert who was a bookkeeper in Celle, Germany.
+Charles’ wife, Johanna, introduced Henry to Dora Gummert, a bookkeeper in Celle, Germany.
 Henry and Dora corresponded for some time.
-Dora was convinced to come to Puget Sound and see the natural wonders for herself.
+Finally, Dora was convinced to come to Puget Sound and see the natural wonders for herself.
 In a letter to Henry, she wrote that he would recognize her at the end of her long journey because she would be carrying his most recent letter in her hand.
 Soon after Dora’s arrival, the couple married in 1887.
-Together the couple had four children: Carl, Adolph, Elsa and Ernest.
-Only three survived to adulthood.
+Together the couple had four children: Carl, Adolph, Elsa, and Ernest.
+Unfortunately, only three survived to adulthood.
 Ernest drowned in a well at age two.
 Henry and Dora’s 50th wedding anniversary on November 15, 1937, was celebrated by the entire community.
 In addition to farming his homestead and engaging in the logging industry, Henry worked on developing the country roads in the area and supervised the development of this early infrastructure for nearly 15 years.
 Henry was also active in civic affairs.
 He served on the school board and was a prominent pioneer in Rosedale’s and the surrounding communities’ development.

-Henry and Dora’s second oldest son, Adolph, and his wife, Verna, built a home near his parents and had three children: Doris, Elva and Donald.
+Henry and Dora’s second-oldest son, Adolph, and his wife, Verna, built a home near his parents and had three children: Doris, Elva, and Donald.
 Adolph and Verna were very active in local civic affairs.
 Like his father, Adolph served on the local school board for many years.
 Verna passed away in 1937.
 Adolph later married Ethel Truetle in 1943.
-The Sehmel Homestead was bequeathed to Adolph’s son, Donald, and his wife Mary Ellen.
+The Sehmel Homestead was bequeathed to Adolph’s son, Donald, and his wife, Mary Ellen.
 Donald and Mary Ellen raised their children on the family homestead.
 Donald owned a drug store in Gig Harbor.
 Mary Ellen was a gardener who nurtured a Christmas tree farm on the property and also cultivated an extensive rhododendron collection with over 100 varieties.